ARTIFICIAL INTELLIGENCE

 Explainable AI

-Scientists and engineers at Charles River Analytics are generating new knowledge at the frontiers of this rapidly growing area, creating a future where humans and AIs collaborate—to drive cars, respond to disasters, and make medical diagnoses.
+Scientists and engineers at Charles River are generating new knowledge at the frontiers of this rapidly growing area, creating a future where AI and humans collaborate—to drive cars, respond to disasters, and make medical diagnoses.

 Our machine learning R&D identifies patterns in data using a variety of approaches, including reinforcement learning, deep learning, anomaly detection, and cluster analysis.
 We use these patterns to better understand the world and to make better predictions and decisions.